-This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the audited annual financial statements of the Company for the year ended April 30, 2013.
-The following information, prepared as of August 13, 2013, should be read in conjunction with the April 30, 2013 audited annual financial statements.
-The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the unaudited condensed interim financial statements of the Company for the three months ended July 31, 2013.
+The following information, prepared as of September 26, 2013, should be read in conjunction with the Company's unaudited condensed interim financial statements for the three months ended July 31, 2013 and the related notes contained therein.
+In addition, the following information should be read in conjunction with the April 30, 2013 audited annual financial statements and the related MD&A. The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in Canadian dollars unless otherwise indicated.
 Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.